 Care packages are a great way to keep in touch and give kids a little boost to their week when away at summer camp.
 Create your own care package to leave at the summer camp office as a surprise!
 If you’re stumped about what to include, check out this list of care package ideas from www.campexperts.com.

 Muskoka Woods also offers for sale a Mid-Week Care Package for kids registered in WILD, Venture and Junior High.
-The package includes a stuffed animal, bubbles, playing cards, sweet treat and a drawstring bag!
+The package includes a stuffed animal, playing cards, cube puzzle, sweet treat, and drawstring bag!

 Sign up for Bunk1

 Some camps offer a direct way to stay in touch with both the camp and your kids via mobile apps.
-Muskoka Woods, for example, has teamed up with Bunk1 for summer 2022.
-The Bunk1 mobile app for iOS and Android devices is easy to download, simple to use and chock-full of convenient features, including Bunk Notes (one-way digital notes printed and delivered to your child at breakfast each day from Monday to Friday), a photo gallery and notifications!
+Muskoka Woods, for example, has teamed up with Bunk1.
+The Bunk1 mobile app for iOS and Android devices is easy to download, simple to use and chock-full of convenient features, including Bunk Notes (one-way digital notes printed and delivered to your child each day from Monday to Friday), a photo gallery and notifications!
 You’ll be in the loop on your child’s experience the entire time they are away at camp.
 Visit the Muskoka Woods website to learn more about Bunk1 and explore the app’s full features and pricing.

 No matter which way you decide to keep in touch with your child this summer while they are away at camp, you can guarantee that it will put a smile on their face and reassure them that they’re on your mind and in your heart.